chrisgilmerproj/brewday/docs/source/glossary.rst

     Apparent Extract (AE)
         The measured hydrometer reading for the finished beer.

+    Boil Gravity
+        The specific gravity of the wort before it has been boiled and cooled.
+        For a recipe where the boil volume is greater than the fermenting volume this can mean a gravity that is much lower than the Original Gravity.
+        If the boil volume is less than the fermenting volume (ie water is 'topped up') then the gravity can be much higher than the OG.

     Boil Volume
         The volume of the wort during the boil.